 - Possible 1 year license loss for a subsequent offense within 3 years

-WHAT ARE THE ELEMENTS OF NEGLIGENT OPERATION?
+WHAT ARE THE ELEMENTS OF NEGLIGENT OPERATION IN MASSACHUSETTS?

 To convict you for Negligent Operation of a Motor Vehicle, the prosecution must prove you did the following three things: